aloretocornidez/personal-git/health/martial-artist-nutrition.md

 - Sleep is more important than you think.
 - Everyone needs different amounts of sleep.
 - 45 Minutes is the minimum amount of time to go through all sleep cycles.
-- 6 hours is the minimu amount of time required, but is not recommended.
+- 6 hours is the minimum amount of time required, but is not recommended.
 - 7.5 - 9 hours is the recommended during training.

 If you are not getting enough sleep: